Philip Abelson: Life

-Abelson was born on April 27, 1913, in Tacoma, Washington.
+Abelson was born on April 27, 1913, in Tacoma, Washington, to Norwegian immigrant parents.
 He attended Washington State University, where he received degrees in chemistry and physics, and the University of California, Berkeley (UC Berkeley), where he earned his PhD in nuclear physics.
 As a young physicist, he worked for Ernest Lawrence at the UC Berkeley.
-He was among the first American scientists to verify nuclear fission in an article submitted to the Physical Review in February 1939.
+He was among the first American scientists to verify nuclear fission in an article submitted to Physical Review in February 1939.
 From 1939 until 1941, he worked as an assistant physicist at the Carnegie Institution in Washington, D.C.
 It was while he was here that he worked on a substance that emitted beta rays and was produced by irradiation of uranium with neutrons.
 After he collaborated with the Nobel Prize laureate Luis Alvarez they isolated the material, and became the co-discoverer of neptunium on 8 June 1940 with Edwin McMillan.
 McMillan was awarded the Nobel Prize for this discovery among other elements.